SoftwareAG/c8y-docs/content/web/introduction.md

 * [@c8y/client](https://www.npmjs.com/package/@c8y/client): Use this client to access our API.
 The client is isomorphic, that means it could be used in node.js and in the browser.
 * [@c8y/ngx-components](https://www.npmjs.com/package/@c8y/ngx-components): A components collection and data access layer for Angular applications.
 This package can be used to build Angular applications.
-* [@c8y/style](https://www.npmjs.com/package/@c8y/style): The styles for the look & feel of an application.
+* [@c8y/style](https://www.npmjs.com/package/@c8y/style): The styles for the look and feel of an application.
 Extend this package to apply a custom branding to your application.
 * @c8y/&lt;&lt;apps&gt;&gt;: The different applications.
 E.g. `@c8y/cockpit`, `@c8y/devicemanagement` and `@c8y/administraiton`.
 * [@c8y/websdk](https://www.npmjs.com/package/@c8y/websdk): The scaffolding package that you can use to add the Cumulocity applicaiton to your Angular application.
 * [@c8y/devkit](https://www.npmjs.com/package/@c8y/devkit): The builders to build or run a dev server.